samuelbarrett1234/40KLearn/README.md

   transformation to the policy, also.)
 - Train neural network and incorporate into GUI.
 Remove the 'end phase bias' after a period of training, and then continue training for a bit.
-- Restructure Python code into packages, fix Linter errors throughout the code.
-- Redo the MCTS tree to enforce an order on which units to order.
+- Maybe: refactor the MCTS tree to enforce an order on which units to order.
 This should reduce branching factor.
 Then, update neural network policy output.
 - Parallelise the self-play manager.